Pinky Exercises for Guitar

-The pinky finger.
-Some guitarists love it.
-Others avoid using it like it’s the plague.
+When I first started taking lessons my instructor drilled the pinky finger into my playing.
+Prior to that, I would avoid it like the plague.
 It’s weak, lacks coordination, and can easily end up being a liability in your guitar playing.
 However, with a few focused exercises you can quickly transform this weakness to a strength.
-Here are a few of my favorite pinky strengthening exercises for guitar.
+Here are a few of my favorite pinky exercises for the guitar.

 When it comes to guitar exercises in general, I prefer those which are musical in nature.
 After all, the guitar is about playing music.